mwyvr/howto/linux/encrypted-void-linux.md

 ## Complete any other configuration steps and reboot

-At this point the basic setup is completed.
+At this point the basic setup is completed and you can exit and reboot, however, I'd recommend installing a few more packages to make life easier after a reboot.

+    xbps-install -y dbus elogind NetworkManager

+Enable `dbus` and then `NetworkManager` *after* rebooting into the new system.

     exit
     umount -R /mnt